abprogramming/esp8266-thermostat/README.md

 * The user interface consists of a tactile button and a potentiometer.
 By pressing the button the display is turned on to show the actual temperatures and also an xTimer starts.
-If there are no further actions taken, the display turns off after the timer stops.
+If there are no further actions taken, the display turns off after the timer expires.
 But if the user turns the knob of the potentiometer the program enters the set mode.
 The potentiometer value is converted to actual temperature values by ADC - the main reason for that choice is to test and utilize as many features of the ESP8266 in a single project as I can.